-- Use devices in a responsible and ethical manner, in accordance with our Acceptable Use Policy, Student Handbook, and any addendums. - Help Summit protect the network and devices by contacting an administrator about any security problems they may encounter. - Monitor all activity on their account(s). - Turn off and secure devices after they are finished working to protect their work and information. - Print a copy of any email containing inappropriate or abusive language or if the subject matter is questionable and turn in to a teacher or administrator.
+- Use devices in a responsible and ethical manner in accordance with our Acceptable Use Policy, Student and Family Handbook, and any addendums. - Not let others use their account and password.
+Attempts to log in to the system using another user's account will be reported to the administration and appropriate action will be taken. - Help Summit protect the network and devices by contacting an administrator about any security problems they may encounter. - Monitor all activity on their account. - Turn off and secure devices after they are finished working to protect their work and information. - Print a copy of any email containing inappropriate or abusive language, or if the subject matter is questionable, and turn it in to a teacher or administrator.